Microarea/MagicLinkSamples/README.md

 You may hard-code these values in your source code, or collect them from the UI.

 Please note that you have to declare ``authenticationToken`` as string variable of your form class.
 The ``askingProcess`` parameter (here shown as ``"Your code here"`` placeholder) has to be replaced with the Producer Key assigned to you.
-The Producer Key univokely identify your company as the producer of your solution among all the Microarea partner.
+The Producer Key univokely identify your company as the producer of your solution among all the Mago partner.
 It is mainly used for license authentication.
 To learn more, please see: [What is the Producer Key?](http://www.microarea.it/MicroareaHelpCenter/Misc-Extensions-TBMagicPlatform-WhatIsTheProducerKey.ashx) (requires authentication).

 As you can see, the login method call (``LoginCompact``) returns a code if not succesfull.
 The error code explains the reasons of the failure.
 To see a complete list of error codes, please see: [MagicLink Error Codes](http://www.microarea.it/MicroareaHelpCenter/RefGuide-Extensions-TBMagicPlatform-MagicLinkErrorCodes.ashx) (requires authentication).
 The Web Service call may also cause a number of exceptions, which are catched by the ``try .. catch`` block.
 Such exceptions may occur due to communication infrastructure problems, please refer to Microsoft documentation for details about them.

 To complete our implementation, we also need to ensure the program will log off from ``LoginManager`` system, to avoid the CAL be set as in use by a process that is no more active.
 While the total number of available CALs for MagicLink is not limited in a Mago4 licensed copy, it is a good practice disposing them when no more useful.
-For doing this, we will add an event hanlder to the ``FormClosing`` event of the form (from the design view, in the "Properties" pane, switch to the event list and double click on the ``FormClosing`` event, this automatically declare and creates an event handler).
+For doing this, we will add an event handler to the ``FormClosing`` event of the form.
 In its body, write the following code lines:
 ```C#
 if (authenticationToken != string.Empty)